connecting

 Places to stay in Luang Prabang:

 As Luang Prabang becomes a discovered destination, accomodations are going more upscale.
-New smaller guesthouses keep opening in newly restored houses where reasonable prices can still be found- especially in low season!
+New small guesthouses keep opening in restored houses where reasonable prices can still be found- especially in low season.
+Check out latest listings on Booking.com or Agoda.

 A few recommendations: